JuanPaQuezada/automotive-absbrake-ecu-cpp/README.md

 The ABS braking algorithm is strictly decoupled from the hardware using Dependency Inversion.
 Hardware peripherals are mocked using "Test Doubles" (e.g., fake_sensor_abs), allowing the core business logic to be rigorously verified on the host-machine using Google Test before flashing the firmware to the ARM microcontroller.

 ### Running Automated Tests (CMake & Google Test)
-This project uses **CMake** for build automation and test dependency management [1].
+This project uses **CMake** for build automation and test dependency management.
 The `build/` directory is intentionally ignored by Git to prevent cross-platform binary conflicts.

-Anyone cloning this repository [2] will only need the source code and the `CMakeLists.txt` files.
+Anyone cloning this repository will only need the source code and the `CMakeLists.txt` files.
 Your local computer will generate its own build environment.
-To configure, compile, and run the tests, navigate to the `tests/` directory and execute the following commands [3]:
+To configure, compile, and run the tests, navigate to the `tests/` directory and execute the following commands:

 ```bash
 # 1. Navigate to the tests directory